MathiasLorenz/Large_scale_project/Poisson/README.txt

-		mpi3d_3	: This version overlaps the sending and receiving of data with computation of the interior of the domain. cuda_1	: First implementation using cuda for a single GPU. mixed_1	: First implementation using both MPI and CUDA.
+		mpi3d_3	: This version overlaps the sending and receiving of data with computation of the interior of the domain. cuda_1	: First implementation using cuda for a single GPU. cuda_2	: Second implementation using cuda on 2 GPUs on the same node. mixed_1	: First implementation using both MPI and CUDA.
 Very naive. mixed_2	: Second implementation using both MPI and CUDA.
 Copies only needed data.